python-poetry/poetry/docs/libraries.md

 - `COPYING.*`
 - `LICENSES/**`

-When building a sdist, the following files will be included in the root folder:
+When building an `sdist`, the following files will be included in the root folder:
   - `LICENSE*`

 Once building is done you are ready to publish your library.